Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 1. Add the following directions in the **StoreManagerViewModel.cs** class.

-	(Code Snippet - _ASP.NET MVC 4 Helpers and Forms and Validation - Ex3 using System.Web.Mvc and MvcMusicStore.Models_ - CSharp)
+	(Code Snippet - _ASP.NET MVC 4 Helpers and Forms and Validation - Ex3 using System.Web.Mvc and MvcMusicStore.Models_)

 	<!--mark: 5,6-->
 	````C#